 One of the most commonly suggested essential oils for acne is tea tree (Melaleuca alternifolia).
 The Medical Journal of Australia published a study that found a gel containing 5% tea tree oil treated acne as effectively as a lotion containing 5% benzoyl peroxide (a standard medical treatment), with far fewer side effects.

-Most people can dab a little tea tree oil directly onto pimples.
-However, if you have never used tea tree, spot test first to make sure you don't have a bad reaction, especially if your skin is very sensitive.
-You can also dilute tea tree in a carrier oil for use on acne.
+Most people can dab a little tea tree oil directly onto pimples, unless you have sensitive skin.
+If you have never used tea tree, spot test first to make sure you don't have a bad reaction.
+You can also dilute the essential oil in a carrier oil—a 5% dilution is 5 drops tea tree in 1 teaspoon carrier oil.

 Here's an intensive way to deal with acne from Aromatherapy: A Complete Guide to the Healing Art: